The Sekichou-shi stomped off in a huff.

 Then came the day when a platoon of soldiers burst into the workshop and hauled Soken away.

-Even today, Hisho couldn’t understand the chain of events that led the Soken’s arrest.
+Even today, Hisho didn’t understand the chain of events that led the Soken’s arrest.
 He knew the charge was that of treason, except Soken didn’t harbor a speck of hostility toward the emperor.

 Some sort of mistake must have led to him being falsely charged with the crime.
 But so tangled was the web of intrigue that Hisho couldn’t wrap his head around the details.
 His protests that Soken couldn’t possibly be involved in a rebellion fell on deaf ears.

 To start with, he had no idea where to direct his complaints.
-Fearing guilt by association, the Sekichou-shi’s superiors shunned Hisho.
+Fearing guilt by association, their superiors shunned them.
 And their superiors, up to and including the minister himself, lived above the clouds, out of reach.

 Hisho resolved to contest the charges on Soken’s behalf, but the means did not exist to arrange a meeting with the prosecutors.
 He tried his hand at writing an amicus brief and received no reply.
 He couldn’t even be sure it’d been passed to anybody in authority.